nwreese/Burger/README.md

 <br>
 # Description
 <br>
-This is a burger logger full stack application using MySQL, Node, Express, Handlebars and a homemade ORM.
+Eat-Da-Burger is a full stack burger logger application using MySQL, Node, Express, Handlebars and ORM, all following the MVC pattern
 <br>
 # Deployed
 <br>